villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 iex> 1_000_000  # integer, 1000000
 iex> 0b1010     # integer, binary -> 10
 iex> 0o111      # integer, octal -> 73
-iex> 0x1FF      # integer, hex -> 511
+iex> 0xFF       # integer, hex -> 255
 iex> 1.0        # float
-iex> 1.23e+3    # float, exponent -> 1230.0
+iex> 0.123e+3   # float, exponent -> 1230.0
 iex> true       # boolean
 iex> :atom      # atom / symbol
 iex> "elixir"   # string
 iex> [1, 2, 3]  # list
 iex> {1, 2, 3}  # tuple
 ```

-* Floats are 64-bit double precision
+Most of these types should look familiar from other languages.
+As evident in the numerical examples above, Elixir provides a number of syntactic helpers for entering numerical values, such as the use of underscore `_` to help break integers in to chunks.

+Integers in Elixir can be arbitrarily large, large numbers will just span more bytes than smaller ones.
+Floating point values are stored as 64-bit double precision values.

-* Elixir is a dynamically typed language so the types are inferred during runtime.
-* The [Kernel.TypeSpec](http://elixir-lang.org/docs/v1.1/elixir/Kernel.Typespec.html) module provides macros and functions for working with typespecs that allow static analyzer programs useful for bug hunting.
+Elixir is a dynamically typed language, which means the types are inferred during runtime.
+To overcome the downsides of the dynamic typing, Elixir provides the [Kernel.TypeSpec](https://hexdocs.pm/elixir/typespecs.html) module, which consists of helper macros and functions for adding additional type definitions for static analyzer programs and documentational purposes.
+This can be useful in bug hunting and performance tuning.
-* In Elixir, custom types composing of basic types can be defined by using the `@type` directive.

-In addition to the basic types listed above, Elixir also provides additional types such as a `Port`,  `PID` and a `Reference`, more about these types later on.
+In addition to the basic types listed above, Elixir also provides additional types such as a `Port`, `PID` and `Reference`, more about these Erlang-inferred types later on.

 ### Basic arithmetic and numbers